SGC: Simple Graph Convolution

 The entire model is now:

-1. Pre-compute S̃ᴷ X (K steps of feature propagation — this is a fixed linear operation)
+1. Pre-compute \(\hat{A}^K X\) (\(K\) steps of feature propagation — a fixed, parameter-free linear operation)

-2. Apply a single linear classifier W to the smoothed features
+2. Apply a single linear classifier \(W\) to the smoothed features

 3. Softmax for probabilities